jundalisay/superb/content/en/research/poincare/science/chapter-06b.md

 What is mass?

 Newton replies: “The product of the volume and the density.”
 “It were better to say,” answer Thomson and Tait, “that density is the quotient of the mass by the volume.”

 What is force?

-“It is,” replies Lagrange, “that which moves or tends to move a body.”
-“It is,” according to Kirchoff, “the product of the mass and the acceleration.”
+Lagrange says that it is that which moves or tends to move a body.

+Kirchoff says that it is the product of the mass and the acceleration.

 Then why not say that mass is the quotient of the force by the acceleration?

 These difficulties are insurmountable.

-When we say force is the cause of motion, we are talking metaphysics; and this definition, if we had to bethe classical mechanics.
+When we say force is the cause of motion, we are talking metaphysics.
+This definition is absolutely fruitless as it would lead to absolutely nothing.

-content with it, would be absolutely fruitless, would lead to absolutely nothing.
-For a definition to be of any use it must tell us how to measure force; and that is quite suf- ficient, for it is by no means necessary to tell what force is in itself, nor whether it is the cause or the effect of mo- tion.
+For a definition to be of any use it must tell us how to measure force; and that is quite suf- ficient, for it is by no means necessary to tell what force is in itself, nor whether it is the cause or the effect of motion.

 We must therefore first define what is meant by the equality of two forces.

-When are two forces equal?
+When are 2 forces equal?

 We are told that it is when they give the same acceleration to the same mass, or when acting in opposite directions they are in equilibrium.
 This definition is a sham.
 A force applied to a body cannot be uncoupled and applied to another body as an engine is uncoupled from one train and coupled to another.